Bug-Out Bags and Get-Home Bags

 Q: Can I use a regular backpack as a bug-out bag?

 A: Yes, you can use a regular backpack as a bug-out bag.
-However, it is important to ensure that the backpack is durable, comfortable, and large enough to carry all the necessary items.
+However, ensure that the backpack is durable, comfortable, and large enough to carry all necessary items.

 Q: How often should I update my bug-out bag contents?